Technology on the Leading Edge

 Admissions and Recruiting

 Workday's Admissions and Recruiting will be the second part of Workday Student to go live at UT (August 2018).
 The innovative admissions and recruiting functionality will offer UT's admissions counselors actionable reports and more efficient means of managing their workload.
 Currently, the UT implementation team is composed of six functional staff, each bringing different past experiences and expertise to the implementation.
 Although this part of the Workday Student implementation just began in November 2017, there have been many meetings between the UT functional implementation team and Workday consultants.
 Many implementation requirements have been documented and prototypes to be built and demoed are scheduled.
+The first foundation tenant was delivered to UT in January 2018 with very basic setup and data in it.
+The next several weeks will involve significant amounts of prototyping and evaluation of potential solutions of how to use Workday for UT Admissions' needs.

 Workday's financial aid implementation will be phased over several go live waves of Workday Student.
 Because financial aid functionality is found from the beginning of the recruitment process through graduation of students, there's no single go live date; rather, several go live dates with "just-in-time" delivery of functionality to adhere to the transition of all functionality to Workday for matters related to Fall 2019.
 At this time, financial aid is just starting implementation meetings (November 2017) with Workday consultants and all work is oriented around financial aid as it relates to the recruitment of prospective students (i.e. loading FAFSA information; packaging of incoming, prospective students; awarding scholarships to prospective students; etc.).
+Workday Financial Aid consultants were on site in January 2018 to deliver the first foundation tenant, which will be used to prototype and evaluate potential solutions.